The Art of Quiet Witness

 Sr. Corky Muzzy, CSJP, has spent her life in ministry—from pastoral care and formation to congregational leadership.
 Rooted in deep faith and a contemplative spirit, her creative expressions often reflect the beauty and resilience she sees in the lives of those around her.

-Though she doesn’t consider herself a professional artist, Sr. Corky’s art offers a quiet reflection on community, aging, memory, and the sacred lives of women who have shaped our congregation.
+Though she doesn’t consider herself a professional artist, her work offers a quiet reflection on community, aging, memory, and the sacred lives of women who have shaped the congregation.

 “Sr. Jean Marie Gallant, CSJP (1900–1997)”